Maxim-Mazurok/google-api-typings-generator/gapi.client.logging-v2/readme.md

 await gapi.client.logging.exclusions.patch({name: 'name'});

 /*
 Gets the Logging CMEK settings for the given resource.Note: CMEK for the Log Router can be configured for Google Cloud projects, folders, organizations, and billing accounts.
-Once configured for an organization, it applies to all projects and folders in the Google Cloud organization.See Enabling CMEK for Log Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
+Once configured for an organization, it applies to all projects and folders in the Google Cloud organization.See Configure CMEK for Cloud Logging (https://docs.cloud.google.com/logging/docs/routing/managed-encryption) for more information.
 */
 await gapi.client.logging.folders.getCmekSettings({name: 'name'});

 /*
-Gets the settings for the given resource.Note: Settings can be retrieved for Google Cloud projects, folders, organizations, and billing accounts.See View default resource settings for Logging (https://cloud.google.com/logging/docs/default-settings#view-org-settings) for more information.
+Gets the settings for the given resource.Note: Settings can be retrieved for Google Cloud projects, folders, organizations, and billing accounts.See View default resource settings for Logging (https://docs.cloud.google.com/logging/docs/default-settings#view-org-settings) for more information.
 */
 await gapi.client.logging.folders.getSettings({name: 'name'});

 /*
 Updates the settings for the given resource.
 This method applies to all feature configurations for organization and folders.UpdateSettings fails when any of the following are true: The value of storage_location either isn't supported by Logging or violates the location OrgPolicy.
 The default_sink_config field is set, but it has an unspecified filter write mode.
 The value of kms_key_name is invalid.
 The associated service account doesn't have the required roles/cloudkms.cryptoKeyEncrypterDecrypter role assigned for the key.
-Access to the key is disabled.See Configure default settings for organizations and folders (https://cloud.google.com/logging/docs/default-settings) for more information.
+Access to the key is disabled.See Configure default settings for organizations and folders (https://docs.cloud.google.com/logging/docs/default-settings) for more information.
 */
 await gapi.client.logging.folders.updateSettings({name: 'name'});